SQL on data.world

 the variances and standard deviations of sets of query results, either on a population

-or sample basis.
+disjunction for a set of boolean values.
 For every aggregate functions, dwSQL allows calculations

 to be marked as